adambechtold/taste-explorer/README.md

 # Taste Explorer

-**Compare your music preferences to your friends** starting with the ability to create playlists that with just your music, just your friend's music, or music you'll both love.
+**Compare your music preferences to your friends** starting with the ability to create playlists that with just your music, just your friend's music, or music you've both loved.

 - ❗ Requires a [last.fm](last.fm) account